tembo-io/website/README.md

 $ npm run docs
 ```

-This command starts a local development server and opens up a browser window.
+These command(s) start local development servers and open up browsers.
 All changes are reflected live without having to restart the server.

 ### Build